k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 Added in K8ssandra 1.1.0:

-* MinIO, a popular and S3-compatible object storage suite
+* Support in K8ssandra's Medusa for all S3-compatible implementations, which include:

+  * MinIO
+  * IBM Cloud Object Storage
+  * OVHCloud Object Storage
+  * Riak S2
+  * Dell EMC ECS
+  * CEPH Object Gateway
+  * Others - this list is not exhaustive

 ## Backup and restore steps

-See the following topics in our K8ssandra documentation:
+For detailed walk-throughs of Medusa backup and restore operations with Amazon S3 or MinIO, see the following topics in the K8ssandra documentation:

 * [Backup and restore Cassandra with Amazon S3]({{< relref "amazon-s3" >}})